 Just when the rest of the country settles down we’re just getting started, with the Twelfth Night marking the beginning of the Carnival season (always on January 6) with three parades.
 Phunny Phorty Phellows board the St. Charles streetcar line Uptown and ride it to Canal Street and back, with toasts and revelry along the way.
 In the French Quarter, the Krewe of Joan of Arc walking parade rolls from Jax Brewery and celebrates St. Joan’s birthday with medieval pageantry.
 Société Des Champs Elysée rounds up the night of festivities.
 Time for the first beads of Mardi Gras and king cake!

 Mardi Gras (“Fat Tuesday”) always falls on a Tuesday, but the actual dates, occurring sometime between February 3 and March 9, change every year depending on Easter, tied to the Catholic calendar and counting 47 days before Easter Sunday.
-This year, Mardi Gras falls on Tuesday, February 25, 2020, and there’s much to see and do (check out the comprehensive guides here and here to get an idea of the scope of the Carnival).
+This year, Mardi Gras falls on Tuesday, February 21, 2023, and there’s much to see and do.

 Once that’s over, it’s time to celebrate Valentine’s Day in one of the most romantic cities in the country!
 Need ideas of what to do as a couple near the hotel, in the Uptown area of New Orleans?
 We have suggestions!

-The lovely weather brings the endless festivals this time of year, with BUKU Music + Art Project, New Orleans Wine & Food Experience and the Tennessee Williams Literary Festival in March (don’t miss the “Stella!” shouting contest on Jackson Square).
-Also on the menu is the massive annual celebration of St. Patrick’s Day, including several parades and block parties, and the Mardi Gras Indians Super Sunday, a treasured tradition dating back to the 19th century and held on the Sunday closest to St. Joseph’s Day (March 19), which falls on Sunday, March 15, 2020 this year.
-Presented by the Jazz & Heritage Foundation, the Louisiana Cajun Zydeco Festival is a free weekend event held at Louis Armstrong Park (March 28-29, 2020).
+The lovely weather brings the festival season this time of year, with the Tennessee Williams Literary Festival (don’t miss the “Stella!” shouting contest on Jackson Square) and Tremé Creole Gumbo Festival in March.
+Also on the menu is the massive annual celebration of St. Patrick’s Day, including several parades and block parties, and the Mardi Gras Indians Super Sunday, a treasured tradition dating back to the 19th century and held on Sunday closest to St. Joseph’s Day (March 19).

 The spring’s heaviest hitter is, of course, the New Orleans Jazz & Heritage Festival, with its multiple stages and excellent lineup.
-The Bayou Boogaloo is held over three days in late May on the picturesque banks of Bayou St. John in Mid-City, and the Freret Street Festival in early April is getting bigger every year.
-Then there is the immensely popular French Quarter Festival (April 16-19, 2020), one of the largest free music festivals in the U.S., with multiple stages set throughout the French Quarter.
+The Bayou Boogaloo is held over three days in late May on the picturesque banks of Bayou St. John in Mid-City, and the Freret Street Festival in March is getting bigger every year.
+Then there is the immensely popular French Quarter Festival, held in April.
+It’s one of the largest free music festivals in the U.S., with multiple stages set throughout the French Quarter.

 Crescent City Classic, the annual 10K run, is one of the largest athletic events in New Orleans.
-Held on the Saturday before Easter Sunday each year, this year’s race falls on Saturday, April 11, 2020.
+It’s usually held on the Saturday before Easter Sunday each year.
 Runners take off from Jackson Square, run through the French Quarter and the Tremé, then up the majestic Esplanade Avenue all the way to City Park.

 The city comes to life for the Satchmo SummerFest and a slew of events over the Fourth of July and the Labor Day weekends, like Go 4th on the River, the Essence Festival at the Superdome, and the incomparable Southern Decadence festival.